evhub/coconut/DOCS.md

 ```
 ["match"] <pattern> = <value>
 ```
 where `<value>` is any expression and `<pattern>` is defined by Coconut's [`match` statement](#match).
-The `match` keyword at the beginning is optional, but is sometimes necessary to disambiguate destructuring assignment from normal assignment or in-line function definition, which will always take precedence.
+The `match` keyword at the beginning is optional, but is sometimes necessary to disambiguate destructuring assignment from normal assignment, which will always take precedence.
 Coconut's destructuring assignment is equivalent to a match statement that follows the syntax:
 ```python
 match <pattern> in <value>:
     pass